 (February 21, 2018 - February, 15 2024)

 Nicole Halbauer belongs to the Ganhada (Raven) clan of Kitsumkalum, a Tsimshian community near Terrace B.C.
-Her traditional name is X'sataam Hana'ax, meaning Victorious Lady.
-She has over twenty years of experience in First Nations health, advocacy, negotiation, program planning and system change.
+Her traditional name is X'staam Hana'ax, meaning Victorious Lady.
+She has over twenty years of experience in Indigenous health, advocacy, negotiation, program planning and system change.

 Ms. Halbauer is currently a community engagement coordinator for the First Nations Health Authority.
 Previously, she was a general manager for Kalum Kabs Ltd., a student researcher for Kitsumkalum Social History, and an Aboriginal health collaborative coordinator for the Northern Health Authority.
 Active in her community, Ms. Halbauer currently serves as Chair of the Board of governors for Coast Mountain College and as a chair person for the Kitsumkalum Economic Development Board.

 She previously served as a trustee for the Coast Mountain School District.
 Ms. Halbauer holds her Associate Degree specializing in Criminology from North West Community College and her Master of Business Administration from the University of British Columbia.